lijochrn/RC-CORNER-SCALE/README.md

 Steps involved.

 1. Wire the Loadcell, ADC and Arduino as in the picture.
+Fritz file is attacthed.

 2. Download the LCD and HX711 ADC library and include in the IDE project.